You may enroll in workshops, schedule tutorials and attend study groups whether or not you enroll in the Associate or Practitioner Training Program.

 present and demonstrate Ortho-Bionomy in their own

 practices and communities.
-Practitioner Members are required to complete 16 workshop units/hours every two years.
+Practitioner Members of the Society of Ortho-Bionomy International, Inc. are required to complete 16 workshop units/hours every two years.

 Practitioner Program Entrance Requirements: